Activity While Traveling

 While your companions keep watch, hunt for food and guide the party, you focus on documenting your journey.
 Drawing a map won’t help you on your journey forward, but might prove useful once you try to find your way back.
 Good maps are also a highly sought-after commodity.

-Make an Intelligence (Cartographer’s tools) check against the Navigation DC.
+Make an Cartographer’s Tools check against the Navigation DC.

 - If your guide succeeded on their navigation check, you advantage on your check.